kubernetes/website/content/en/docs/reference/access-authn-authz/service-accounts-admin.md

   username that represents a user represents the same user.
   In Kubernetes, service accounts are namespaced: two different namespaces can contain ServiceAccounts that have identical names.
-- Typically, a cluster's user accounts might be synchronised from a corporate database, where new user account creation requires special privileges and is tied to complex business processes.
+- Typically, a cluster's user accounts might be synchronized from a corporate database, where new user account creation requires special privileges and is tied to complex business processes.
 By contrast, service account creation is intended to be more lightweight, allowing cluster users to create service accounts